TWChennai/kotlin-workshop/specifics/09-interfaces.md

     override fun bar() { print("bar") } //we must override bar }

-//we must override all methods that are common in multiple interfaces and specify exactly how the super implementations should be called class D : A, B {
+//we must override all methods that are common in multiple interfaces and
+//specify exactly how the super implementations should be called class D : A, B {
     override fun foo() {
         super<A>.foo()